canndrew/netsim/docs/03_routing.md

 ## Dependencies

-As in previous example we need to install some dependency libraries.
+As in the previous example we need to install some dependencies.
 Put this into your Cargo.toml:

 ```toml